 SB 271 also increases the penalty for those convicted of violent felonies who are found in possession of a firearm from a Class 6 to a Class 5 felony.
 Thus, the maximum penalty for individuals who violate this law has been doubled from 18 months to up to three years in jail.
 Additionally, if an offender uses or is in possession of a firearm during the commission of a crime, the Act mandates courts to impose a mandatory jail term rather than simply probation.

-To allow law enforcement, prosecutors, and defense attorneys time to adapt their procedures, the modifications to the classification of crimes will not take effect until March of 2022.
+To allow law enforcement, prosecutors, and defense attorneys time to adapt their procedures, the modifications to the classification of crimes will not take effect until March 1, 2022.

 Modified Firearm Restrictions for Felons